Roth Conversions are Longevity Insurance

 What is a DIA?

 A DIA is a type of annuity.
 Specifically, it is a deferred income annuity.
-They are simple and inexpensive and thus a “good annuity.”
+They are simple and inexpensive, making them a “good annuity.”

 DIAs might become more interesting now that interest rates are higher.
-A specific type of DIA (called QLACs) are very useful if you have a large amount in your pre-tax retirement accounts.
+A specific type of DIA (QLACs) is very useful if you have a large amount in your pre-tax retirement accounts.

 Social security is another example.